Region-free explicit model predictive control for linear systems on Hilbert spaces: Introduction

 \section{Introduction}

 \emph{Model predictive control} (MPC for short, also called \emph{receding horizon control}) is a technique for approximately solving an infinite-horizon optimal control problem by instead solving a sequence of finite-horizon problems.
-This gives a near-optimal control signal implicitly, formed by the solutions of a sequence of optimization problems.
-In \cite{BMDP02} and some other papers of the same time, such as \cite{JPS02} and \cite{SdDG00}, it was realized that these optimization problems can sometimes be solved explicitly, foreseeing huge speedups compared to traditional MPC that uses online optimization.
+This gives a near-optimal control signal implicitly, formed by the initial parts of the solutions of a sequence of optimization problems.
+In \cite{BMDP02} and some other papers of the same time, such as \cite{JPS02} and \cite{SdDG00}, it was realized that these optimization problems can sometimes be solved explicitly, foreseeing major speedups compared to traditional MPC using naive online optimization.
 These seminal papers sparked intensive research on what is now called \emph{explicit model predictive control (explicit MPC)}.
-Explicit MPC classically consists of two phases, the \emph{off-line phase}, where the piecewise affine optimal control step is precalculated and stored in advance via the process of \emph{state space exploration} (see the next paragraph), and the \emph{on-line} phase, where at every time step, \emph{point location} is performed in order to determine and retrieve the appropriate optimal control step.
+Explicit MPC classically consists of two phases, the \emph{off-line phase}, where the piecewise affine optimal control step is precalculated and stored in advance via the process of \emph{state space exploration} (see the next paragraph), and the \emph{on-line} phase, where at every time step, \emph{point location} is performed in order to determine and retrieve the optimal control step.

-Automatic state space exploration, where the state space of the plant is divided into polygonal regions, on which the optimal control signal is piecewise affine, is tricky already in the finite-dimensional setting, due to degeneracy issues, such as lack of the so-called \emph{facet-to-facet property}; see \cite{SKJTJ06}.
-Many authors have proposed algorithms to work around degeneracy with examples including \cite{PaSa10,ODP17}.
-The complexity of the explicit control increases very rapidly with both the state-space dimension of the plant and the prediction horizon, leading to challenges with storing the explicit control in a data structure that facilitates retrieving the optimal control \cite{XBSBS16,TJB03c,ZhXi18}.
-Kvasnica and coauthors have studied complexity reduction in explicit MPC; see the brief survey \cite{KJPHKB19}.
-In \cite{Mon19} and \cite{MiMoe20}, the behavior of the partitioning of the state space was investigated, resulting in substantial new knowledge on the structure of the explicit MPC controller.
+Automatic state space exploration, where the state space of the plant is divided into polygonal regions, on which the optimal control signal is piecewise affine, is tricky already in the finite-dimensional setting, due to degeneracy issues; see \cite{SKJTJ06}.
+Algorithms that work around degeneracy have been proposed, e.g., in \cite{PaSa10,ODP17}.
+The complexity of the explicit control increases rapidly with both the state-space dimension of the plant and the prediction horizon, leading to challenges with storing the explicit control in a data structure that facilitates retrieving the optimal control \cite{ZhXi18}.
+Kvasnica and coauthors have studied complexity reduction in explicit MPC \cite{KJPHKB19}.